liquidctl/liquidctl/docs/asetek-690lc.md

 ## Initialization

-All of these devices must be initialized at every boot.
-Only after that it is possible to query the device status and perform other operations.
+All 690LC devices must be initialized sometime after the system boots.
+Only then it will be possible to query the device status and perform other operations.

 ```
 # liquidctl initialize